jbecker7326/credit-prediction/README.md

 Next, we generated [pair plots](./notebooks/eda/credit_hist) to get an overview of all features, then took a closer look at their relationships with the label using a [correlation matrix](./notebooks/eda/credit_corr) for the top 5 most highly correlated features.

-## Training and Model Comparison
+### Training and Model Comparison

-Section 2 of the [notebook](./notebooks/notebook.ipynb) includes training for 4 different models implemented with scikit-learn.
+Section 2 of the [notebook](./notebooks/notebook.ipynb) includes training and evaluation for 4 different models implemented with scikit-learn.
 We created validation curves, learning curves, and loss curves (where applicable) to tune the hyperparameters to their optimal performance.
 We looked at:
 - **Decision Trees**: Section 2.1
 - **K-Nearest Neighbors**: Section 2.2
 - **Support Vector Machines**: Section 2.3